 2. All opinions are my own, and I acknowledge that opinions are subjective.

-3. I’m a Christian who happens to (presently) be single, so please don’t take my comments to mean I disliked this book for its religious views; and
+3. Don’t take my comments to mean I disliked this book for its religious views; and

 4. I bring up Watters’ name a lot but it’s not in a spirit of disrespect – I’m simply attributing her statements to herself as she was the source of them.

-So with that out of the way, on with the review/rant! 🙂
+So with that out of the way, on with the review!

 Get Married ultimately caused me to have more distaste than love towards it as what it advocates both disturbs and angers me.
 Initially, Watters’ thesis is to live like you’re going to marry, starting with a Biblical view of marriage, dismissing cliches that erroneously elevate singleness to a higher spiritual state, and encouraging women to live a God-honoring life (granted most of this is not new information).
 She also points out that some Christian women think they can live any way they want and still expect God to bless them, which is untrue and I concur.
 Lastly, she indicates that our feminist society has neutered the desire for marriage in many women so a desire for a husband is seen as a mark of weakness, and with this I also agree.
 Thus, early on, she’s fairly on-point with her discussion and observations.